Serverless GraphQL Federation Router for AWS Lambda

 In the AWS Lambda handler, you can't do work after the response was sent.
 If you are thinking in servers, we looked for a way to do arbitrary work in the background and on SIGTERM #Issue .
 This does not fit into the serverless mindset.
 Maybe your function will never shutdown, so you have to find another way.
 We have to flush the metrics and traces synchronously after each request.
 This is tricky, because it adds latency to the response.
 It is much better than it sounds, because we optimized the flushing process to be as fast as possible.
 All metrics and traces are sent in parallel without write acknowledgement to the collectors and traces are sampled to reduce the overhead.
 This adds less than 75ms of latency to the response.
 This is a very small price to pay for the benefits you get.

-AWS Lambda has a free tier of 1 million requests per month.
+AWS Lambda includes a free tier of 1 million requests per month.
 If you exceed the free tier, you pay $2.28 per 1 million requests.
 We assume that each request takes 1 second to process.
 This plan uses the 128MB memory size model which is the cheapest and less powerful one.
 The CPU power scales proportionally with the memory size.

 Our tests showed that the Router handles subsequent requests with this plan very well but at the cost of much higher cold start times.
 We recommend using the 1536MB memory size model.
 This is the sweet spot of good cold starts and low costs.
 We were able to wake up the Router and making a subgraph request in 641ms.
 The initialization time of the lambda function took just 300ms.